This is the multi-page printable view of this section. Click here to print.

 Reference

-• If there is no user to add, you can create a user on the Create User page of the IAM service.
-For details on user creation, refer to Creating a User.
+• If there is no user to add, you can create a user on the User Creation page of the IAM service.
+For more details on creating users, see Create User.

-• You can change the notification method (E-mail or SMS) by selecting the notification target as Service > Event Rule on the Notification Setting page.
-For details on notification settings, refer to Checking Notification Settings.
+• The notification delivery method (E-mail or SMS) can be changed on the Notification Settings page after selecting the notification target as Service > Event Rule.
+For detailed information about notification settings, refer to 알림 설정 확인하기.

-8. After checking the summary information, click the Create button.
-A popup window will open announcing the event rule creation.
+2. After checking the summary information, click the Create button.
+A popup notifying the creation of an event rule will open.

-9. Click the Confirm button.
-The event rule creation is complete.
+3. Click the Confirm button.
+Event rule creation is complete.

 You can view and manage detailed information about event rules.
-Follow these steps to view detailed information about event rules.
+Follow the steps below to view detailed information about the event rules.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.

-2. On the Service Home page, click the Event Rule menu.
-You will be taken to the Event Rule List page.
+2. On the Service Home page, click the Event Rules menu.
+You will be taken to the Event Rules List page.

-• Can be changed by clicking the Activate or Deactivate button
+• You can change it by clicking the Activate or Deactivate button

 Detailed Information